automation-tasks-rs/cargo_auto_lib/doc_comments/auto_version_from_date.md

 In Cargo.toml writes the version as the date `yyyy.mmdd.HHMM` ex. `2019.1221.2359`.
 For non-library projects, the semver specification is not really useful.
 Having the version as the date is just fine for executables and much more human readable.
-The function must be executed in the root project folder of a single project or workspace where is the Cargo.toml.

 ### service_worker.js